Household epidemic models and McKean-Vlasov Poisson driven stochastic differential equations: The forced process

-In fact, we can view the total set of infected individuals at any time as the union of several local infections, each resulting from a previous global infection or from the individuals infected at time 0.
+In fact, we can view the total set of infectious individuals at any time as the union of several local epidemics, each resulting from a previous global infection or from the individuals infected at time 0.
 To do this, note that $ \Pi_G $ is almost surely locally finite, so we can order its points according to their time coordinate.
 Thus let